The-Stratosphere-Solutions/RAC-Hub/RACv2.md

 # RAC Protocol
+RAC v2.0 is backward compatible with older versions of RAC
 ## Message Retrieval

 a.
 The client initiates a message retrieval session by sending the byte 0x00 to the server.